Hard Tack Candy

 There’s a handful of recipes I remember my mom making during the Christmas holidays.
 I remember some Christmas cherry cheesecake bars, snickerdoodles, peanut blossoms and this hard tack candy.

-I’ve always been candy crazy, so when I remembered this candy, I had to make it to share with you.
+I’ve always been candy crazy, so when I remembered this old fashioned hard candy recipe, I had to make it to share with you.
 This brings back many memories for me and I hope it does for you too.

 • vintage recipe